JeongSeoJin/Quasi_Direct_Drive_Actuator/README.md

 To ensure robustness, I selected a **Cycloidal Reducer** architecture.
 According to Sensinger's research, this mechanism distributes the load across multiple lobes simultaneously.
 This load-sharing capability provides significantly higher Shock Resistance compared to involute gears or fragile harmonic drives, making it the ideal candidate for a fully 3D-printed transmission [[5]](#8-references).

 Furthermore, I optimized the internal mechanism for efficiency.
 While the outer profile uses a solid design for structural strength, the internal output mechanism operates based on Rolling Contact.
 By utilizing rolling pins for the output shaft transmission, I successfully minimized internal friction where structural fragility is less of a concern.
-This strategic design choice preserves the Back-drivability required for the QDD system while maintaining the robustness of the outer shell [[6]](#8-references).
+This strategic design choice preserves the Back-drivability required for the QDD system while maintaining the robustness of the outer shell.

 ---